 Whether you’re looking to get stuck into some energetic exercise, or simply want to catch-up with friends while getting some vitamin D, here are 10 activities that you can do outdoors.

-1. Mindfulness walk
+1. Try a mindfulness walk

 Many of us have gone for more walks during lockdown than at any other point in our lives – and you might feel you’ve walked around your neighbourhood so much you could do the route in your sleep!
 That maybe so – but going for a mindfulness walk is a very different experience.
 A mindful walk is a great way to restore your sense of clarity and focus.
 It can also help boost your mood, alleviate stress and anxiety, and clear your mind of clutter.

 So what does a mindfulness walk actually entail?
 It’s all about noticing how your body feels as you stroll – paying attention to your sensory experiences, and bringing awareness back to your body and surroundings.
 As you walk, focus on how your legs, arms and feet feel as you move into your next stride.
 Think about your senses – what can you smell, hear, see and feel? – and notice any thoughts or feelings that arise.
+You can read more about how mindfulness works in our article, An introduction to mindfulness.

 A mindful walk can help you appreciate the small things we often overlook or take for granted – the feel of the sun on our face, for example, or the smell of freshly cut grass.
 If you’d like some guidance on your mindful walk, you can listen to a 10 minute walking meditation on the Mindful website, or download the walking meditation on the Headspace app (which you can enjoy using their free trial).
 There are many different ways to bring the body and mind together, and you might find that walking works well for you.